redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 **Corrupt** is the default setting.
 Blast/Send will have its default behavior and loaded Stash Keys will include corruption when replayed.

 **Inject** will make the Blast/Send button load the corruption layer from the selected item in the Stash History or Stockpile Manager into the currently selected Glitch Harvester Savestate.
-The same action will happen when clicking on an item in the Stash History or Stockpile Manager if the Load on select checkbox is selected.
+The same action will happen when clicking on an item in the Stash History or Stockpile Manager.

-Original will load the state from Stash and stockpile without the corruption layer.
+**Original** will load the selected item from the Stash History or Stockpile Manager without the corruption layer.

 #### Action triggers

-Auto-Load State will automatically load the state before applying the corruption when the “Blast/Send” button is pressed.

-Load on select toggles (on/off) if a Stash and Stockpile item will be loaded on selection.

-Stash Corrupted, while enabled, will stash corrupted states into the Stash History.

-Stash Injected, while enabled, will stash injected states into the Stash History.

-Backup History will be included in the Restore data (Warning: Can cause slow-downs).
+**Auto-Load State** makes it so a Savestate is loaded during Corruption or Replaying and item.
+When the *Corrupt* modifier is selected, loading an item from the Stash History or Stockpile Manager will use the embedded Savestate in the StashKey.
+Otherwise, it comes from the selected item in the Savestate Manager.

+**Load on select** causes the StashKey to be loaded when an item is selected from the Stash History or Stockpile Manager.
+When this option is unchecked, loading a selected item requires to press the Blast/Send button.

+**Stash Results** makes it so generated corruption will be added to the Stash History upon generation of a BlastLayer.
+If a generated BlastLayer has 0 units, the StashKey will not be added to the Stash History.

+#### BlastLayer On/Off

-Turbo Switch toggles (on/off) the corruption layer on the fly.
+Attempts to uncorrupt/recorrupt the game on the fly.
 Results not guaranteed.

-Render at load will start the render when a stash/stockpile item is loaded.

-Render at corrupt will start rendering when Corrupted or Injected.
+#### Reroll Selected

+Rerolls the corruption values of the selected item in the Stash History or Stockpile.
+This allows to attempt to get better results from a corruption. *This operation is permanent on the StashKey and cannot be undone.*

+### Render Output

-Render options allows you to select the format type of the file that will be saved in the “RENDEROUTPUT” folder.
+This allows you quickly/automatically start audio/video rendering when corrupting using the Glitch Harvester.
+Rendered files will be saved in the “RENDEROUTPUT” folder which is in *Bizhawk/RTC/RENDEROUTPUT*

+**Render type** allows you to select a file format for rendering.
+If you're getting an error with AVI rendering, it might mean that no codec is selected in Bizhawk.
+In order to do so, you must start an AVI rendering from Bizhawk at least once.

+**Render at load** will start the render when an item from the Stash History or Stockpile Manager is loaded.

-Stash History contains all the backed states that were corrupted/injected.
+### Stash History

-Current Stockpile contains hand-selected states that were corrupted/injected.

-Select Multiple allows you to select multiple stockpile items and merge them with the Merge “Blast/Send” button.

-Move Up and Move Down allows you to rearrange the order of the stockpile.

-Add Stash to Stockpile takes the selected item in the Stash History and sends it in the Current Stockpile (Will display naming prompt).
+This is where new corruptions are stashed.
+The items that appear there can be sent to a Stockpile using the button between the Stash History and Stockpile Manager.

-Import Stockpile imports the contents of a selected stockpile into the Current stockpile.

-Save/Load Stockpile save and loads the Current Stockpile into a file on your hard drive.
+### Stockpile Manager

+This part of the Glitch Harvester is dedicated to edit and do operations onto Stockpiles.

+The **Load** button allows you to either load a Stockpile or load a Bizhawk Config file from an *SKS* file.

+Using **Save as** and **Save** buttons will generate/overwrite an *SKS* file that contains corruption data, roms and Bizhawk Savestate.
+The *SKS* file also contains the Bizhawk config from the last person who saved it.

+**Using someone's config file**

+When replaying a stockpile, corruptions can appear different if there are differences in emulator core configurations.
+While RTC is able to detect core mismatches during loading, specific configuration differences are not.

+Loading someone's config file pretty much guarantees that your Bizhawk Emulator is in the same state as the person who saved the Stockpile.
+While your controller config might be lost during the time this config is loaded, it can be reverted afterwards by selecting the **Restore Bizhawk config Backup** option from the Load menu.

+**Importing Stockpile items**
+This button allows you to merge stockpiles together by importing them into the one currently edited.

+**Merging StashKeys together**
+By holding CTRL and clicking on multiple Stockpile items, you can load and merge items together.
+The resulting item will be added to the Stash History.

+Merging items together requires them to be for the same console and same game.
+The Savestate that is used in the merged result is from the first item that got selected.